-Documentary film-maker Bob Saunders and his wife Carol attend a group therapy session that serves as the backdrop for the opening scenes of the film.
-Returning to their Los Angeles home, ...
+Documentary film-maker Bob Sanders and his wife Carol attend a group therapy session that serves as the backdrop for the opening scenes of the film.
+Returning to their Los Angeles home, the...
 See full summary »

 13 of 13 people found this review helpful.

 Was this review helpful to you?